aferust/opencvd/README.md

 * cmake (version of 3.10.2 is installed in my system)

 ## Current limitations:
-- Tested only on Ubuntu using ldc2 (I need help for windows builds)
+- Tested only on Ubuntu (Ubuntu 18.04.2 LTS 64 bit) using ldc2-1.8.0 (I need help for windows builds)
-- There may be unwrapped opencv features yet.
+- There may be unwrapped opencv features.
 - No documentation yet.
 - Most of the functionality has not been tested yet. (need help)
 - No unittests yet.